-A Safety Stand-Down event is a voluntary event for employers to talk directly to employees about safety and raise awareness.
+A Safety Stand-Down event is a voluntary event for employers to talk directly to employees about safety and raise awareness of workplace fall hazards.
 Any workplace can hold a stand-down by taking a break to focus on fall hazards and reinforcing the importance of fall prevention.

-Employers of companies not exposed to fall hazards, can also use this opportunity to have a conversation with employees about the other job hazards they face, protective methods, and the company's safety policies and goals.
-It can also be an opportunity for employees to talk to management about fall and other job hazards they see.
+If your workers are not exposed to fall hazards, you can use this opportunity to have a conversation with them about the other job hazards they face, protective methods, your company's safety policies and goals, and perform any essential equipment checks.
+It can also be an opportunity for employees to point out to management any other job hazards they may have noticed.

 How can my workplace conduct a Safety Stand-Down?

-Companies can conduct a Safety Stand-Down by taking a break to have a toolbox talk or another safety activity such as conducting safety equipment inspections, developing rescue plans, or discussing job specific hazards.
-Managers are encouraged to plan a stand-down that works best for their workplace anytime.
-See OSHA’s Suggestions to Prepare for a Successful Stand-Down for more ideas.
+Commercial construction companies (and others) can conduct a Safety Stand-Down by taking a break to have a toolbox talk or to take part in another safety activity such as conducting safety equipment inspections, developing rescue plans or discussing job specific hazards.
+See OSHA’s suggestions to prepare for a successful Safety Stand-Down for more ideas.

 Did you know that employees who utilize fall protection must be trained by a Competent Person?

-This person not only has to be "capable of identifying existing and predictable hazards in the surroundings or working conditions which are unsanitary, hazardous, or dangerous to employees, and who has authorization to take prompt corrective measures to eliminate them," but they also must be able to effectively communicate the requirements of the fall protection to all authorized employees.
+This Competent Person not only has to be "capable of identifying existing and predictable hazards in the surroundings or working conditions which are unsanitary, hazardous or dangerous to employees, and who has authorization to take prompt corrective measures to eliminate them," but they also must be able to effectively communicate the requirements of the fall protection to all authorized employees.

-Does your Competent Person have the tools they need to provide robust Fall Protection training?
+Does your Competent Person have the tools they need to provide proper fall protection training?

-Competent Persons are required to have an in-depth knowledge of the laws and regulations associated with fall protection as well as the various types of equipment available and how to best apply them in all situations where a fall hazard exists.
-From the basics of a Personal Fall Arrest System (PFAS) to the more complicated applications of vertical or horizontal lifelines, Competent Persons must know the appropriate time to utilize each piece of equipment and train all authorized users on the correct use.
+Competent Persons are required to have an in-depth knowledge of the laws and regulations associated with fall protection as well as the various types of fall protection equipment available and how to best apply them in all situations.
+Competent Persons must know the appropriate time to utilize each piece of equipment and train all authorized users on the correct use.

-The Competent Person is crucial to an effective fall protection program, however many Competent Persons lack the knowledge and training required to administer their program and effectively train their authorized employees.
-The first step to ensuring that you have solid fall protection training is to ensure your training is equipped with the tools they need to properly educate your employees.
+The Competent Person is crucial to an effective fall protection program.
+The first step to ensuring that you have solid fall protection training is to thoroughly equip your Competent Person with the tools and training they need to properly educate your employees.

 Where can I go for more information on building an effective fall protection training program?